 - Provide networking opportunities with other graduate students (past and present), faculty and staff in the University, and individuals at other academic institutions.

 More About Us

-AEIR is a registered graduate student chapter of the Rhetoric Society of America (RSA), and its purpose is to promote and enhance the community of graduate students at Penn State devoted to the study of rhetoric.
+Since 2005, AEIR has been a registered graduate student chapter of the Rhetoric Society of America (RSA).
+In addition, since 2010, AEIR has been a recognized student organization at Penn State.
+Its purpose is to promote and enhance the community of graduate students at Penn State devoted to the study of rhetoric.
 Due to the history of rhetorical studies in the United States, AEIR draws its members primarily from the departments of Communication Arts and Sciences (CAS), with a traditional focus on the practice and criticism of public speaking, and English, whose commitments to rhetoric arise from the teaching of writing.
 On behalf of its graduate student constituency, AEIR works closely with the Center for Democratic Deliberation, Penn State’s “nonpartisan, interdisciplinary center for research, teaching, and outreach on issues of civic engagement and democratic deliberation.”

 There is no one settled definition of “rhetoric,” but Aristotle’s from the 4th century BCE is widely cited: “the faculty of observing, in any given situation, the available means of persuasion.”
 As an explicit teaching tradition, rhetoric extends from pre-Socratic “wise ones” (or “sophists”) to the present day.
 From ancient Greece and Rome rhetoric diffused throughout Europe, North Africa, and the Middle East, although contemporary scholars acknowledge that every culture, past and present, has a “rhetoric” insofar as it demands more or less consistent modes of insignia and appeal.